pointrix-project/pointrix/README.md

 ## News

-- 9/2/2024: we support hyperparameter (all hyperparameters in config.yaml) turning based on wandb, including "random", "grid" and "bayes" sweep configuration.
+- 2024-09-02: we support all hyperparameter turning based on wandb, including "**random**", "**grid**" and "**bayes**" sweep configuration.
+- 2024-08-18: we have released Pointrix: v1.0
+- 2024-08-18: we add exporter which supports metric/video/mesh export.

 ## Features
 Pointrix is a differentiable point-based rendering framework which has following properties: